dexie/dexie-website/docs/Syncable/Dexie.Syncable.Statuses.md

      * For react pattern, this is when local changes are being sent to server. */ SYNCING = 3,

-    /** An error occured such as net down but the sync provider will retry to connect. */ ERROR_WILL_RETRY = 4
+    /** An error occurred such as net down but the sync provider will retry to connect. */ ERROR_WILL_RETRY = 4
 }
 ```